The Block Signal

-The Block Signal is 1926 silent drama film directed by Frank O'Connor and starring Ralph Lewis, Jean Arthur and Hugh Allan.
+The Block Signal is 1926 American silent drama film directed by Frank O'Connor and starring Ralph Lewis, Jean Arthur, and Hugh Allan.
 It was produced by the independent company Gotham Pictures.

 Synopsis

 A veteran railroad engineer discovers that his eyesight is failing and he is becoming colorblind.
 Bert Steele his fireman who craves promotion deliberately misleads him about a signal leading him to be demoted.
 Jealous and frustrated by his unrequited love for the engineer's daughter Grace, Steele considers a more direct form of sabotage.